Task List View

 name: Display name shown in the view header

 order: Array of property names that control which task properties are visible in the task cards.
-Properties are referenced using their Bases property paths (e.g., note.status, note.priority, note.due).
+Properties are referenced using their Bases property paths (e.g., note.status, note.priority, note.due, file.tasks).

 sort: Array of sort criteria.
 Tasks are sorted by the first criterion, with ties broken by subsequent criteria.